cascornelissen/svg-spritemap-webpack-plugin/README.md

 Whether to delete the chunk after it's been emitted by webpack.

 ### `generateTitle` - `true`
-Should a <title></title> be generated inside the SVG if one does not exist, or should the svg not be changed.
+Whether to generate a `<title>` element containing the filename if no title is provided in the SVG

 ## SVG4Everybody
 > [SVG for Everybody](https://github.com/jonathantneal/svg4everybody) adds [SVG External Content](http://css-tricks.com/svg-sprites-use-better-icon-fonts/##Browser+Support) support to [all browsers](http://caniuse.com/svg).